NourhanSaeed707/SOLID-Principles-Java/SOLID-principlev3-java.md

 ## Why is this principle required?
 - Because classes may come from third-party libraries, OCP is essential.
 We should be able to extend those classes without having to worry about whether or not the base classes will be able to support our expansions.
 However, inheritance may result in subclasses that are dependent on the implementation of the base class.
 The use of interfaces is recommended to avoid this.
 Loose coupling occurs as a result of the added abstraction.

+## 3. Liskov substitution principle:
+- Barbara Liskov proposed the Liskov Substitution Principle (LSP).
+It pertains to inheritance in the sense that derived classes must be 100% interchangeable with their base classes.
+To put it another way, if class A is a subtype of class B, we should be able to substitute B with A without affecting the program’s behaviour.
+- It goes beyond the open-close principle to look at how a superclass and its subclasses behave.
+Unless there is a compelling reason to do otherwise, we should build the classes to preserve the property.
+Let’s understand it with an example: